 Fruits Rich in Purines

-It is not only fruits which are high in purines but doctors often fail to tell their patients that many fruits are also high in purines.
+It is not only meat which is rich in purines.
+Doctors often fail to tell their patients many fruits are high in purines.
 It is very common for doctors to recommend to a patient with arthritis that he or she increases their intake of fruit but this can cause just as much of a problem as eating an excessive amount of red meats.

-Unfortunately some of these fruits are the fruits which we are more likely to increase an intake of when recommended to increase our intake of fruit.
+Unfortunately, some of these fruits are the fruits which we are more likely to increase an intake of when are told to include more fruits in our diet.

 Apples Can By High in Purines

-Apple juice if often made from older apples, or perhaps slightly damaged fruit, which increases the levels of purines even more.
+Apple juice is often made from older apples, or perhaps slightly damaged fruit, which increases the levels of purines even more.

 Arthritis and Food